-Roger White, 38 from Llanelli
+Roger White, Llanelli

 In early 2016, I spotted that I was more gassy than usual, had stomach problems and was bloated.
 It doesn’t help that as I work in IT, I sit down for a lot of the day.
 I tried to change my lifestyle and diet but eventually went to the GP.